Chocolate-cake-filled-with-strawberries-and-cream

 About the author

-Jenny Lucas is a UK copywriter specialising in clearly written, plain English business communications and on-point messaging.
+I’m Jenny Lucas.
+A UK copywriter specialising in clearly written, plain English business communications and on-point messaging.

-She worked for 12 years as a creative copywriter working on highly conceptual, often sensitive, campaigns and is now a full-time freelancer helping brands with their copy and content.
+For 12 years, I was a creative copywriter working on highly conceptual and often sensitive campaigns.
+I’m now a full-time freelancer helping brands with their copy and content.